Xudong-Huang/may_actor/README.md

 - send message via closure (`Actor.call`)

 You can send messages to the actor with the `call` API.
 It accepts a closure that has the `&mut T` as parameter, so that you can change it’s internal state.
-The closure would be send to a queue inside the actor, and the actor would execute the closure by a coroutine that associate with it.
-This API would not block user’s execution and would return immediately.
+The closure would be send to a queue inside the actor, and the actor would execute the closure asynchronously by a coroutine that associate with it .
+This API would not block user’s execution and would return immediately. if panic happens in the closure, it will be caught and ignored in actor's coroutine context.

-- view actor internal state via closure (`Actor.view`)
+- synchronously run a closure within actor coroutine context (`Actor.with`)

-You can also view the actor's internal state by the `view` API.
-It accepts a closure that has the `&T` as parameter, so that you can access the state without modify permission.
+You can also synchronously manipulate the actor's internal state by the `with` API.
+It accepts a closure that has the `&mut T` as parameter, so that you can view or modify actor's internal state.
 The closure would be executed by the associated coroutine if there are no other pending messages.
-And it will block until the closure returns.
-So during the view stage, you are guaranteed that no others are modifying the actor.
+And it will block until the closure returns the result to caller.
+If any panic happens in the closure, it will propagate to the caller's context

 - convert from raw instance reference to Actor (`Actor.from`)